Kings Corner Card Game

 2. Playing a card one rank lower and of opposite color on the top card of any pile.
 (In other words, these piles have alternating colors.)
 Ace is the lowest card.

 3. Moving an entire layoff pile onto another, if the bottom card of the pile moved is one lower and of the opposite color than the card you are moving it to.
 This may occur during your turn or as a result of the deal.
-For example, in the layout shown, the first player can move the
+For example, in the layout shown, the first player can move the 7 onto the 8.
+A king dealt to the layout can be moved into the corner by the first player.

 4. Playing any card onto a layoff space that has become empty during play.